NiklasBeierl/nosyms/README.md

 `poetry install` after `cd`ing into this projects folder.
 You can then use `poetry shell` to `activate` the `venv` poetry created and manages for this project.
 Wanna get out?
 Just run `deactivate` like in any old `venv`. :)

+## Using CUDA (recommended)
+If you want to run computations on a GPU, you need to install the cuda version of dgl.
+See how to choose ad install the cuda version correctly [here](https://www.dgl.ai/pages/start.html).
+The easyiest way is to `peotry shell` into your venv after it was created with `poetry install` and then `pip install dgl-cudaXX.X  the cuda version of dgl.

 # Volatility3 Plugins
 ## `pointer_scan.HighmemPointerScan`